Or The Treasury Take It Back Through Financial Repression

 He’s right, gold is not easy to buy and even harder to sell.
 It doesn’t feed anyone.
-Or heat their home in winter.
+Or heat a home in winter.

 Governments are more likely to confiscate gold than buy it.

-But if gold is such a bad investment, why do governments and banks make it so difficult?
+But if gold is such a bad investment, why do governments and banks make it so difficult to buy?
 What are they afraid of?

 If you put some effort into answering this question you may end up buying gold.
 For example, here are the basics of financial repression.

 Gold is many things to many people and many things to the same person!

 An irony of gold is that no investment is simpler, yet none a more powerful catalyst in our imagination.